itsa/itsa.github.io/_docs/drag/using-handles.md

 module: drag
 maintainer: Marco Asbreuk
 title: Draggable with handles
 intro: "Draggable elements can have handles wher you can drag them.
-You set this up using the attribute <b>dd-handle==\"css-selector\"</b>, or using javascript by using <b>node.plugin(ITSA.Plugins.NodeDD, {handle: 'css-selector'})</b>.
+You set this up using the attribute <b>dd-handle==\"css-selector\"</b>, or using javascript by using <b>node.plugin(ITSA.Plugins.nodeDD, {handle: 'css-selector'})</b>.
 The plugin does nothing more than add the right attribute to the draggable Element, and it just works.</b>"
 ---

 <style type="text/css">